 Besides its beautiful flowers, bugleweed's foliage also comes in shades of green, purple, bronze, or creamy white with splotches of dark pink.
 In some varieties, the foliage is evergreen or semi-evergreen.
 Ajuga Bugleweed Plants grow in whorls and attract bees in the late spring and early summer.
 Ajuga Bugleweed Plant

 Ajuga Plant is a Perennial Herbaceous Flowering Plant

-Ajuga Plant is Commonly Used as Ground Cover in Partially Shady Areas of Gardens
+This Plant is Commonly Used as Ground Cover in Partially Shady Areas of Garden

-Ajuga Plant spreads into dense mats of attractive foliage topped with whorls of flowers in white, pink, violet, or blue that arrive from May to June.
-The foliage comes in many shades of green, purple, cream mottled with pink or bronze.
+This perennial spreads into dense mats of attractive foliage topped with whorls of flowers in white, pink, violet, or blue that arrive from May to June.
+The foliage comes in shades of green, purple, and cream mottled with pink or bronze.

 Because it grows thicker than tall, ajuga makes an excellent ground cover, both for its good looks and suppression of weeds.
 It grows via underground stolons, and its botanical name means "creeping."
 Though it does prefer moist, fertile soil, it can do well in dry soils.
 The plant is placed in an area where it gets at least three to four hours of sun a day for the best foliage.